For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.

 Litigation attorney Hoyt Tessener tries the really tough cases – and he has for more than 30 years.
 Tough strategically.
 Tough emotionally.
 The trucking accidents whose evidence gives you chills.
 The personal injury cases that can bring an otherwise “impartial” jury to tears.
-Cases that few have the stomach to try.
+Business disputes with millions of dollars at stake.
+Cases you must have the stomach to try.
 Confidently.
 Thoroughly.
 Compassionately.

 Hoyt joined the Law Offices of James Scott Farrin in 2017 so he could try these tough cases with the resources and technology behind him to take his legendary litigation efforts to the next level.
 He is a shareholder of the firm.

-Admitted to practice before the United States Supreme Court and having tried over 100 cases in state and federal courts throughout North Carolina with multiple verdict awards of $1,000,000 or more,1 lawyers and judges and others know Hoyt for his confidence, tenacity, and meticulous preparation.
+Admitted to practice before the United States Supreme Court and having tried over 100 cases in state and federal courts throughout North Carolina with multiple verdict awards of $1,000,000 or more,1 lawyers, judges, and others know Hoyt for his confidence, tenacity, and meticulous preparation.

 His clients know him as their champion.

 The one who will fight tooth and nail for them.
 Honest.
 Humble.